 Of course, some options are turned on by default, but you can dive into settings and disable the ones you want.
 If you don’t want Autocorrect enabled (turned on by default), you can easily make changes to disable it.
 That’s precisely what we are going to show you here.
 Let’s see how to turn off Autocorrect in Windows 10.

 How to Turn Off Autocorrect in Windows 10

-If you just started using Windows 10 without any previous experience with this OS, you might need a helping hand at the beginning and that’s why we are here.
+If you just started using Windows 10 without any previous experience with this OS, you might need a helping hand initially, and that’s why we are here.